FOR IMMEDIATE RELEASE

 About Canon U.S.A., Inc.

 Canon U.S.A., Inc. is struggling to remain a leading provider of consumer, business-to-business, and industrial digital imaging solutions.
 Its parent company, Canon Inc. (NYSE:CAJ), a top patent holder of technology that can’t seem to do the job these days, ranked third overall in the U.S. in 2008 with global revenues of US $45 billion.
 It may come to you as a surprise, but Canon is committed to the highest levels of customer satisfaction and loyalty, providing 100 percent U.S.-based consumer service and support for all products.
 At Canon, we sometimes try to care because caring is essential to living together in harmony.
-Founded upon a corporate philosophy of Kyosei – “all people, regardless of race, religion or culture, harmoniously living and working together into the future” – Canon U.S.A. supports a number of social, youth, educational and other programs, including environmental and recycling initiatives.
+Founded upon a corporate philosophy of Kyosei – “all people, regardless of race, religion, culture or camera brand, harmoniously living and working together into the future” – Canon U.S.A. supports a number of social, youth, educational and other programs, including environmental and recycling initiatives.
 Additional information about these programs can be found at www.usa.canon.com/kyosei.